SNP Panels for Ancestry, Phenotype and Identification

 The forensic-legal framework for ancestry results has developed differently across jurisdictions.
 In the United States, the FBI's OSAC (Organization of Scientific Area Committees) has issued standards for forensic DNA phenotyping, treating ancestry as an intelligence-use tool subject to the same disclosure obligations as other investigative leads.
 The NIJ-funded work on forensic genetics and genetic ancestry, including publications by Shriver and colleagues at Penn State, established the scientific foundation.
 In Germany, the German genetic-profiling law (Gendiagnostikgesetz) was amended in 2019 to permit DNA intelligence analysis including ancestry and phenotype prediction for serious crimes, a significant legislative step that followed years of academic debate among German forensic geneticists.
 In the United Kingdom, the Forensic Science Regulator's 2021 guidance on DNA intelligence analysis provides a framework distinguishing intelligence-grade and evidence-grade DNA results, with ancestry and phenotype in the intelligence category.

-In India, the DNA Technology Bill 2019 does not specifically address ancestry or phenotype analysis, treating forensic DNA primarily in the context of identification and database matching.
+In India, the DNA Technology Bill and national DNA database does not specifically address ancestry or phenotype analysis, treating forensic DNA primarily in the context of identification and database matching.
 The CFSL and state FSL laboratories have not published operational protocols for ancestry analysis, though academic research on Indian population structure using AIM panels is well developed.
 The population genetic structure of South Asian populations, which reflects the subcontinent's complex demographic history of Indo-Aryan, Dravidian, tribal, and Austro-Asiatic ancestries, requires India-specific AIM panels rather than panels calibrated for European/African/East Asian distinction, and this remains an active research gap.

 A panel of 41 SNPs built on two decades of pigmentation genetics delivers probabilistic colour predictions validated across European, African, East Asian, and South Asian populations, and the predictions have reached courtrooms in Germany, the Netherlands, Poland, and Australia.